Raising environmental awareness is an extremely important part of “Conserving the Barn Owl and its environment”.

 We re-use paper by printing on the back.
 It is then shredded, which deals with the issue of sensitive data and provides bedding for casualty birds.
 The rest is composted or sent for recycling.

 Wherever possible we buy recycled or sustainably sourced stationery materials.
-We also try and source our supplies from local companies to reduce haulage costs.
+We also try to source our supplies from local companies to reduce haulage costs.